 The CAISO's DAM process creates uncertainty of gas quantities to be traded in the DAM.
 Day-ahead generation awards are not known until approximately 1:00 p.m., well after next-day natural gas finished trading.
 Because of the time lag, fuels traders need to rely on generation award forecasts and judgment to establish their next-day fuel position.
-When actual results deviated from forecasted fuel quantities, fuels traders primarily relied on gas balancing services offered on SoCalGas' system and, to a lesser extent, on the Kern and Southwest Gas pipelines.
-Occasionally, SDG&E traded and/or scheduled gas supplies in later pipeline scheduling cycles to avoid potential imbalance penalties.
+When actual results deviated from forecasted fuel quantities, fuels traders primarily relied on gas balancing services offered on SoCalGas' system and, the Kern and Southwest Gas pipelines.
+SDG&E also traded and/or scheduled gas supplies in later pipeline scheduling cycles to avoid potential imbalance penalties.
 Activity in these later scheduling cycles was avoided to the extent lower availability of competitive bids and offers caused incremental transactions to cost more to SDG&E.

 XI.
-DEMAND RESPONSE (DR)
+DEMAND RESPONSE ("DR")

-SDG&E has been developing and offering a selection of DR programs to its customers since 2001.
+SDG&E has developed and offered a variety of DR programs to its customers since 2001.
 The scope of these programs has changed as the concept of DR has evolved and has become an integral part of resource planning and energy management.
 DR programs have design objectives (reliability, economic, emergency, etc.) as well as specific tariffs or guidelines which describe set trigger conditions such as heat rate, system load, temperature forecast and/or emergency conditions.
-When triggers are met, SDG&E has discretion to dispatch a program, which allows SDG&E to assure event hours are available for times of greater need.
+When triggers are met, SDG&E has discretion to dispatch a program, which allows SDG&E to assure event hours are available for times of greater need and optimize the value of the programs.

 During the record period, SDG&E utilized its DR programs primarily to reduce electricity consumption during peak demand or to respond to system reliability needs.
 SDG&E's portfolio consists of programs that have economic triggers as well as programs with all non-economic triggers.
-Pursuant to D.15-05-005, as discussed above, SDG&E's Capacity Bidding Program ("CBP") and Summer Saver Program ("SSP") demand response programs, are subject to the LCD standard as they have economic triggers and have been bid into the CAISO market during 2017.
+Pursuant to D.15-05-005, as discussed above, 10 SDG&E's Capacity Bidding Program ("CBP") and Summer Saver Program ("SSP")11 demand response programs, are subject to the LCD standard as they have economic triggers and have been bid into the CAISO market during 2018.
 SDG&E has a Reliability Demand Response Resource ("RDRR") that is also bid into the CAISO.
-The Base Interruptible Program ("BIP") will be dispatched by the CAISO only if there is a stage one emergency and prices are at least \$950.
-BIP was not dispatched by the CAISO in 2017 and was triggered only once on August 3, 2017 for testing.
-In the remainder of this section, SDG&E provides information pertaining to both the CBP and SSP programs in SDG&E's DR portfolio and explains how the programs were utilized in 2017.
+The Base Interruptible Program ("BIP") will be dispatched by the CAISO only if there is a stage one emergency and prices are at least \$950 Per MWh.
+BIP was not dispatched by the CAISO in 2018 and was triggered only once on August 3, 2018 for testing.
+In the remainder of this section, SDG&E provides information pertaining to both the CBP and SSP programs in SDG&E's DR portfolio and explains how the programs were utilized in 2018.